adamwwilkinson/Obsidian-Vault/Web Development/Codebase.md

 ### Structure
 Most codebases follow the same structure
-More structure -> easier maintenance -> easier collaberation
+More structure ⇾easier maintenance ⇾easier ccollaboration
 ### Front-end
 #### Components
 Individual parts of a user interface for reusability.
 #### Pages and Views
-Direct componenes that relate to a specific router
+Direct components that relate to a specific router
 #### Public/ Assets
 Where elements are referenced e.g. logos
 #### Tests